Xilinx/ResNet50-PYNQ/README.md

+# 🚫 This repository has been archived.
+For up-to-date ResNet50 dataflow FPGA acceleration, please see [FINN Examples](https://github.com/Xilinx/finn-examples).

 # Quantized ResNet50 Dataflow Acceleration on Alveo

 This repository contains an implementations of a binary ResNet50 [FINN](https://github.com/Xilinx/finn)-style dataflow accelerator targeting Alveo boards.